Friedrich Ludwig Heinrich Waagen

-Friedrich Ludwig Heinrich Waagen (1750 in Göttingen – 1822 in Dresden?) also Christian Friedrich Ludwig Heinrich Waagen, Wagen or Wage) was a German portrait, history and landscape painter.
+Friedrich Ludwig Heinrich Waagen (1750 in Göttingen – 1822 in Dresden?) also Christian Friedrich Ludwig Heinrich Waagen, Wagen or Wage) was a German portrait, history and landscape painter born in the Holy Roman Empire.
 Hardly anything is known about his works.
 However, he had acquired extensive knowledge of art, amassed a collection of paintings in Hamburg and was known to friends with or in-laws of many important personalities of his time.
 Gustav Friedrich Waagen (1794-1868) and Carl Waagen (1800-1873) are his sons.

 Life

 Göttingen

 Waagen came, according to Johann Heinrich Tischbein (1722-1789) from Göttingen.
 From 1767, Waagen studied mathematics in Göttingen.
 He was matriculated there on 5 May 1767.

 On 18 June 1770, his "Entwurf zur Göttingischen Universitäts Bibliothek", laid out and drawn by him, was published.
 Also preserved is a family album by Johann Thomas Ludwig Wehrs (1751-1811), in which Waagen registered himself on 17 October 1770 and also left a pen and ink drawing "Allegory of Science" in it.
 Waagen also had private lessons in 1770 in the studio of Johann Heinrich Tischbein the Elder, training in portrait and history painting.
 He is also said to have been a pupil of Ferdinand Kobell (1740-1799), choosing landscape painting as his subject and taking Nicolas Poussin (1594-1664) as a model.
 He is also said to have been a gifted figure painter.

 In 1778, the first edition of the "Naturgeschichte für Kinder" by Georg Christian Raff (1748-1788) was published.
 For this work, Waagen initially drew eleven, and later a total of fourteen, illustrated plates on plants, animals and minerals, which were engraved by the Nuremberg engraver Johann Georg Sturm (1742-1793).